Skip to content

 A Clique Without Management

-A Clique, of course this is a niche or fringe group that grabs and hogs the spotlight.
+A Clique, of course is a niche or fringe group that grabs and hogs the spotlight.
 This can be whiny teenagers (you know who you are), organic gardeners, birthers, I dunno.

 They can absolutely create a self-fulfilling prophecy, e. g. if the only people they welcome are from Omaha, then those will be the ones who stick around.